 First, you will find a residency that has thrived and grown under exceptional program leadership and in an extraordinarily supportive institutional environment.

 Second, you will be impressed with an amazing array of patient diversity – diversity of illness, ethnic origin, social background, and many other qualities.
-Morning Report has been a fascinating array of medical conditions that most physicians don’t see in a professional career.
+Morning Report reflects a fascinating array of medical conditions that most physicians don’t see in a professional career.

 Third, you will meet an outstanding group of smart, capable and enthusiastic residents who embrace the “ownership” of the role of physician and learner and who truly seek to understand, to heal and to provide comfort.
 Importantly, our residents also embrace their roles in maintaining their own well-being and supporting each other through the stresses of residency training.
 They enjoy being with each other both inside and outside of residency.
 They are fun to work with and I look forward to doing so as much as I can.

 Fourth, and as important for new faculty as it is for new residents, you will find Providence to be a vibrant city with an outstanding emphasis on the arts, a fabulous array of restaurants and museums, and a spirit of tolerance, inclusion and diversity dating back to the days of Roger Williams.

-My current priorities are to support and nurture what are already robust basic science and clinical research programs, to expand our efforts in quality improvement and patient safety, and to make certain that all of our faculty and resident recruitment efforts demonstrate an appropriate consideration of female and minority candidates so that our faculty and residency reflect the rich diversity of our community.
+My priorities as Chair of Medicine are to support and nurture what are already robust basic science and clinical research programs, to expand our efforts in quality improvement and patient safety, and to make certain that all of our faculty and resident recruitment efforts demonstrate an appropriate consideration of female and minority candidates so that our faculty and residency reflect the rich diversity of our community.

 In summary, Brown is a wonderful place to practice, to study and to learn internal medicine.
 I am gratified to have had the honor of working with such a remarkable group of faculty and trainees here at Brown.
 I invite you to consider whether Brown might be as good a fit for you as it has been for me.